carsonmcdonald/WebP-iOS-example/README.md

 ## REQUIREMENTS

 Before you can compile the example application you will need to build the WebP framework for iOS.
 To do that run the build.sh file in the libwebp-build directory after downloading the latest libwebp source archive.
-You can download the latest archive from the following URL: https://developers.google.com/speed/webp/download
+You can download the latest archive from the [libwebp downloads](https://developers.google.com/speed/webp/download)

 The framework build will produce a single framework that will work for the simulator, iPhone and iPad devices.
 To use it just add it to your project.

-To use the demo project just open it with xcode and build.
+To use the demo project just open it with XCode 5+ and build.

 ## LICENSE